 Stools that could be plant stands

-Speaking of little ones, we’ve written about this set of bright, kid-and-adult-friendly stacking stools before.
+We’ve written about this set of bright, kid-and-adult-friendly stacking stools before.
 Beyond being great to have on hand for extra, easy-to-store seating, each stool (or all) would nicely double as a more unexpected plant stand.

 If you’re into the stool-as-plant-stand thing but prefer a more minimalist aesthetic, here’s a set of simple wooden ones you can use the same way as those above.

 A two-step stool like this is a great base for creating an interesting two-tiered display.

 This step stool is ideal for that plant sitting in a heavy concrete planter.
 It may not look like it, but this little stool can support up to 350 pounds.